This section of the DDF FAQs explains how your body uses the food you eat and how your glucose and fat fuel tanks interact.

-Even if your blood glucose is below Your Personalised Trigger when you wake, you should wait until you are actually hungry and your blood glucose is below Your Personalised Trigger.
+Even if your blood glucose is below your trigger when you wake, you should wait until you are hungry and your blood glucose is below your trigger.

-If your blood glucose tends to rise through the day, locking in a protein-focused Main Meal earlier and then using your premeal trigger for other discretionary meals may also help.
+If your blood glucose tends to rise through the day, locking in a protein-focused Main Meal earlier when you feel hungry and then using your pre-meal trigger for other discretionary meals may also help.

-As noted below, your hourly glucose chart can give you a LOT of insights without the hassle of a CGM.
+Your hourly glucose chart in the DDF app can give you a LOT of insights.

 - Think of the trigger line as a sign that you are running LOW and need to refuel.

-- You don’t want your BG to go too far below your current trigger, as your hunger will drive you to eat anything and everything (at the expense of food quality).
+- You don’t want your BG to go too far below your current trigger because your hunger will drive you to eat anything and everything (at the expense of food quality).

 - When you eat, you don’t want to see your BG go above the ‘upper limit’ FULL line.
-This is a sign that you overfilled your glucose fuel tank and/or your fat fuel tanks are full (i.e. your adipose tissue on your bum and belly), and fuel is backing up in your system.
-Try to reduce/avoid foods that boost your post-meal above the ‘upper limit’ line.
-Reducing processed carbs will help here (but don’t simply swap for dietary fat if you want to lose body fat).
+This is a sign that you overfilled your glucose and (or) your fat fuel tanks are full (i.e., adipose tissue on your bum and belly), and fuel is backing up in your system.
+Try to reduce or avoid foods that boost your post-meal glucose above this threshold.
+Reducing processed carbs will help here, but don’t simply swap them for dietary fat if you want to lose body fat.

-- If your pre-meal values are higher in the morning than later in the day, you should prioritise protein and nutrients (rather than fuel from fat and/or carbs) in the morning.
-Higher % protein meals tend to help your BG to go down (rather than up).
-Conversely, if your pre-meal values are lower earlier in the day, you could add more carbs at your first meal.
+- If your pre-meal values are higher in the morning than later in the day, you should prioritise fuel from protein and nutrients rather than fat or carbs in the morning.
+This is because higher % protein meals tend to help your BG to go down rather than up.
+Conversely, you could add more carbs to your first meal if your pre-meal values are lower earlier in the day.

-- If your waking BG is high, you should consider “closing your window” a little earlier and/or eating a little less late at night.
+- If your waking BG is high, you should consider ‘closing your window’ a little earlier and (or) eating a little less late at night.
 However, keep in mind that waking BG can go up initially as insulin lowers and you start to release stored energy.
-But in time, it will settle down as you chase your trigger.
+In time, it will settle down as you chase your trigger.

-- If your trigger starts to stabilise at a lower level and weight loss slows, try to dial back dietary fat to allow your body fat to be used.
-Focusing on protein/nutrients when you eat will help you manage satiety.
+- If your trigger starts to stabilise at a lower level and weight loss slows, try to dial back dietary fat to allow your body to use stored fat.
+In addition, focusing on protein and nutrients when you eat will help you manage satiety.

-In the first few days of Hunger Training, you will use your blood glucose to delay your meals and decide when to eat.
-Later, you lock in your Main Meal with Discretionary Meals based on your blood glucose.
+In the first few days of the Data-Driven Fasting Challenge, you will use your blood glucose to delay meals and decide when to eat.
+Later, you will learn to lock in your Main Meal with Discretionary Meals based on your blood glucose.

-If your blood glucose is consistently above Your Personalised Trigger today, then it will be a safe bet that you should plan for one less meal tomorrow.
+If your blood glucose is consistently above your trigger today, then it will be a safe bet that you should plan for one less meal tomorrow.
 Before long, you should fall into a new routine that you can follow most of the time, regardless of your testing.
-You can use your testing to ensure what you are doing is continuing to work for you and decide if you need to refine it further.
+You can use your testing to ensure that what you are doing is working for you and decide if you need to refine it further.